A theory of 2+1D bosonic topological orders: A fusion category theory for the amplitudes of planar string configurations

 \subsection{A freedom of changing basis at each vertex}

 We note that the following transformation changes the basis at the branching point labeled by $\al$

 where $f^{ij}_k$ is a unitary matrix

-Similarly, we have unitary transformation $f^{k,\al}_{ij,\bt}$ for vertices with two incoming edges and one outgoing edge.
+Similarly, we have unitary transformation $f^{k,\al}_{ij,\bt}$ for vertices with one incoming edges and two outgoing edge.
 Such transformations correspond to a choice of basis and should be regarded as an equivalent relation.

 The above transformation induce the following transformation on $(F^{ijm,\al\bt}_{kln,\ga\la}$,$O^{jk,\al\bt}_i$,$Y_{k,\al\bt}^{ij})$:

 We note that the first line of the above equation is a singular value decomposition, since $f^{i,\al}_{jk,\al'}$ and $f^{jk,\bt}_{i,\bt'} $, for fixed $i,j,k$, are independent unitary matrices.
 Thus, we can use the above basis-changing freedom to choose